 If you have any questions or want to report an absence always email the team.
 Please ensure you save email@example.com as a "safe sender" to avoid our reply ending up in your junk/spam folder.

 Join our Facebook group and meet other students registered on the READY programme.
-This group has been exclusively set up for first year students starting in September 2018.

 Follow the READY Programme on Instagram.

 A cancellation fee of £50 will be charged for course withdrawals after 11 October 2019 and/or if your attendance is below 70% without satisfactory evidence to excuse your absence.
 Please read the Mitigating Circumstances Guidance BEFORE registering for the programme.